 Being A Bad Example

 We all know of hypocritical parents.
-We've seen the mom who lights up a cigarette in front of their child, and says, "Don't do this."
+We've seen the mom who lights up a cigarette in front of their child and says, "Don't do this."
 We all know of parents who fight in front of their children.
-Everyone has their bad habits, but when a child sees the parent doing them, they are going to want to repeat it, regardless of if a parent tries to discourage them.
+Everyone has their bad habits, but when a child sees the parent doing them, they will want to repeat it, regardless of if a parent tries to discourage them.
 If you smoke, hide it from your kids, or quit altogether.
 When you fight, do it in private.
 And we mean private, not lock yourself in another room where you're still in earshot in front of your child.

-If you have multiple kids, or your friend has a child whose behavior is better, it's hard to resist comparing your child's sibling or friend to them.
+If you have multiple kids or your friend has a child whose behavior is better, it's hard to resist comparing your child's sibling or friend to them.
 "Why can't you be more like your brother?"
 Adding competition to your child's life is damaging.
 They may grow up feeling inferior and may resent their sibling for being a favorite.
-Instead, point out the good traits in all of them.
+Instead, please point out the good traits in all of them.
 Life may be competitive, but you should teach your child to strive for success, not put them down for being inferior.

 Not Using Positive Reinforcement

 Humans love to showcase the negative and avoid the positive.
 When your child is misbehaving, you punish them.
 However, when your child does a good deed, you shrug it off.
 That's not something you should do.
 When your child does something desirable, reward them.
 Don't spoil them and buy them a toy every time, but give them a hug, a high-five, or something else they enjoy.
 Finding the good in life is a great lesson to teach your child.

 Spoiling The Kid Rotten, As Well As Being Stingy